amamitpandey/tuts/Java/Java_collection.md

-# Comparison of cursor
+### Comparison of cursor

-Enumeration
-Iterator
-ListIterator
+Enumeration                         Iterator                                            ListIterator
-Applicable for Only for legacy universal
+Applicable for Only for legacy      universal                                          List class Movement Only forward               Only forward                                       Uni Accessibility read                   read                                              remove crud
-List class
-Movement
-Only forward
-Only forward
-Uni
-Accessibility
-read
-read,remove
-crud
 Get it by
 Vector dayNames = new Vector();